The Darke Pregnancy Help Center (PHC) has helped families, women and men on their path to the family for about 10 years.

 After a client completes a class, they are allowed $50 worth of merchandise at the PHC store.
 All clothing items at the store are $1, for students of classes and the public.

 “A big myth about us is that we only help teen moms or low-income,” Shuff said.
-“A lot of it now is 25 to 30 years olds, and just knowing where you go for parenting classes.
+“A lot of it now is 25 to 30 years old, and just knowing where you go for parenting classes.
 We are not income-based, if you want to come in and take parenting classes, do it.”

-The Darke County Pregnancy Help Center is located at 534 S. Broadway St., Greenville, Ohio 45331, and open to clients from Monday to Wednesday from 1 p.m. to 5 p.m.
+The Darke County Pregnancy Help Center is located at 534 S. Broadway St., Greenville, Ohio 45331, and is open to clients from Monday to Wednesday from 1 p.m. to 5 p.m.
 They are also open to the public Thursday from 6 p.m. to 8 p.m.
 Arrangements can be made for those who would like to remain confidential.

 Call the center at 937-547-1112 for more information, or check out their Facebook Page and website.